uncopied/blog/content/en/about/chirograph.md

 ## Certificates of authenticity are physically secured using a chirograph

-Some physical and digital artwork produced today will make a difference in the World.
+Some physical and digital artwork produced today will make a difference in the world.
 Can anyone tell for sure whose creations will be distinguished in future times?
 Time will tell.